devnull-cz/c-prog-lang/modules/why-does-it-work-1.md

 What we should take away from this situation:

-- if looks it works does not mean it does
+- anything looking as working does not mean it is correct
-- ideally, test on different architectures
+- ideally, if possible, test on different architectures (like x86, SPARC, ARM, etc).
-- using different compilers may help as well
+- using different compilers and different systems may help as well.
+For example, if you develop in a Linux distro, testing it also on a macOS laptop would be worth it.
-- if something magically stops working that did work before, be ready for stuff like this.
+- if something magically stops working that did work before, be ready for breakage like this.
 Even something that has worked for ages does not necessarily means the code must have been correct.